dpi26/dipti/README.md

-# dipti
+#Dipti
-this is my first repository
+this is my first Git repository